decidables/decidables/packages/detectable/src/signal.md

     wait="0" iti="0"></rdk-task>
 </sdt-example-human>

-Random-dot kinematograms (RDKs), also called random-dot motion displays, are widely used to study motion perception [e.g. @Britten1992] and there are many variations on the basic concept [@Pilly2009].
+Random-dot kinematograms, also called random-dot motion displays, are widely used to study motion perception [e.g. @Britten1992] and there are many variations on the basic concept [@Pilly2009].
 For us, they provide a nice parametrically variable **stimulus**!